 The Trust already has clear lines of accountability and will build on those with any future member schools.
 The Executive Head is directly accountable to the Members and Directors of the Trust Board.
 Headteachers of the Trust schools will be accountable to the Trust Board via the Executive Head.
 There will be regular meetings between the headteachers as a group and on a one-to-one basis with the Executive Head Teacher.
 By sharing best practice, identifying strengths and weaknesses and bringing areas of expertise within each school to the other schools the Trust as a whole will seek to improve further educational outcomes at all its schools.

-The Trust plans at an early opportunity to appoint a Chief Operating Officer (COO) with overall responsibility for finance, HR, administration services, estates and facilities management.
-The COO will work to harmonise central administration services and promote efficiencies.
+The Trust has appointed a Chief Finance Operating Officer (CFOO) with overall responsibility for finance, HR, administration services, estates and facilities management.
+The CFOO is implementing the Boards's plan to harmonise central administration services and promote efficiencies.
 Our aim is that the savings from any such efficiencies are used to benefit the quality of education in each school.
-The appointment of a COO will allow the Executive Head, Head Teachers and other senior leaders to focus on the key educational matters of teaching, learning, behaviour, safety, and progress.
+The appointment of a CFOO and her team provide the support function within the Trust schools which will allow the Executive Head, Head Teachers and other senior leaders to focus on the key educational matters of teaching, learning, behaviour, safety, and progress.

 All schools joining the Trust will be expected to adopt common administrative systems and processes.
 It is expected that this will help the Trust to drive out economies of scale.